Isoparametric hypersurfaces in Finsler space forms: Introduction

 The flag curvature of a Finsler manifold is a natural generalization of the sectional curvature in Riemannian geometry.
 Similarly, we can call a complete and simply connected Finsler manifold with constant flag curvature a \emph{Finsler space form}.
 If a Finsler manifold is only \emph{forward} (resp. \emph{backward}) complete, we call it \emph{forward} (resp. \emph{backward}) complete \emph{Finsler space form}.
 In this paper, we denote an $n$-dimensional Finsler space form with constant flag curvature~$c$ by ${N}(c)$ and denote a forward (resp. backward) complete Finsler space form by $\overrightarrow{N}(c)$ (resp. $\overleftarrow{N}(c)$) for the sake of simplicity.
-Studing and classifying isoparametric hypersurfaces in Finsler space forms are interesting problems naturally generalized from Riemannian geometry.
+Studying and classifying isoparametric hypersurfaces in Finsler space forms are interesting problems naturally generalized from Riemannian geometry.
 Unlike the Riemannian geometry, there are infinitely many Finsler space forms, which are not isometric or even not homothetic to each other, and they are far from being completely classified.
-We know very little about Finsler space forms except for some special cases.
+People know very little about Finsler space forms except for some special cases.
 Even for those known Finsler space forms with non-zero flag curvature, they may be very complicated, like the examples constructed on spheres~\cite{B} by R. Bryant.
-So, the classification of isoparametric hypersurfaces in Finsler space forms is an arduous and complex task, and many of research methods in Riemannian geometry are no longer applicable.
+Therefore, the classification of isoparametric hypersurfaces in Finsler space forms is an arduous and complex task.

-In~\cite{HYS,GM,HYS1}, the isoparametric hypersurfaces in Minkowski spaces (with zero flag curvature) and Funk spaces (with negative constant flag curvature) had been completely classified.
-For ambient spaces with positive constant flag curvatures, Xu \cite{X} studied a special class of isoparametric hypersurfaces in the (non-Riemannian) Randers sphere, including all the homogeneous cases.
+In~\cite{HYS,GM,HYS1,X,DH}, the isoparametric hypersurfaces in some special Finsler space forms including in Minkowski spaces (with zero flag curvature), Funk type spaces (with negative constant flag curvature) had been completely classified.
+For ambient spaces with positive constant flag curvatures, Xu \cite{X} studied a special class of isoparametric hypersurfaces in the (non-Riemannian) Randers sphere.
+In this paper, we consider isoparametric hypersurfaces in more general Finsler space forms.

-In~\cite{HYS}, we proved that in a Finsler manifold with constant flag curvature and constant $\mathbf{S}$-curvature (see (\ref{1.4.19}) for the definition), a transnormal function is isoparametric if and only if each of its regular level surfaces has constant principal curvatures.
-In this paper, we consider isoparametric hypersurfaces in Finsler space forms with constant~~$\mathbf{S}$-curvature, which are hypersurfaces with constant principal curvatures.
-From now on, we denote a Finsler space form $N (c)$ with constant $\mathbf{S}$-curvature~$c'$ with respect to a given volume form $d\mu$ by $(N (c,c'),F,d\mu),$ or simply $N (c,c')$.